zled/sql-docs.it-it/docs/relational-databases/system-stored-procedures/sp-create-plan-guide-transact-sql.md

  `WHERE a=10'`

- Tuttavia, la stessa stringa sarebbe non corrisponde a questo *batch_text*:
+ Tuttavia, la stessa stringa sarebbe non corrisponde a ciò *batch_text*:

  `N'SELECT * FROM T WHERE b = 10'`